patricegautier/unifiZabbix/README.md

 These templates use public key SSH to access APs, Switches, Routers, AirMax stations and retrieve data directly, using the mca-dump or mca-status command line utility.
 Your zabbix server (or your proxies if you use those) will need public key SSH access to all the unifi devices they are monitoring:

 1/ You should generate a new key pair for this.

 Zabbix is finicky and this is the specific way I needed to run the generation get a workable keypair (no passphrase, pem format).
 From your Zabbix server, run:

-	ssh-keygen -P "" -t rsa  -m pem -f zb_id_rsa
+	sudo -u zabbix ssh-keygen -P "" -t rsa  -m pem -f zb_id_rsa

-put that keypair somewhere on your zabbix server (I put it in ~/.ssh/zabbix/)
+put that keypair somewhere on your zabbix server (I put it in ~/.ssh/zabbix/).
+Check the permissions on those keys and directory.
+This is what I have end up with for ex:

+	pi@pi:~/.ssh/zabbix $ ls -l
+	total 20
+	-rw------- 1 zabbix zabbix 1675 Jul 23 18:57 zb_id_rsa
+	-rw-r--r-- 1 zabbix zabbix 391 Jul 23 18:57 zb_id_rsa.pub

-You will need to specifically enable SSH access on the unifi devices.
+2/ You will need to specifically enable SSH access on the unifi devices.

 There is one setting in the Unifi controller UI for devices at large in Settings > Site and one for the UDMP in the UDMP advanced settings which is separate.
-The controller has handy UI to install your public key on all the devices, you will need to do it by hand on UDMPs and AirMax devices.  *ssh-copy-id* helps there, esp. on the UDMP since those will embarrasingly wipe all your keys at every firmware update and reboot (seriously UBNT).
-I have a more sophisticated script to do this at https://github.com/patricegautier/certRenewalScripts/blob/master/updatePublicKey.sh
+The controller has handy UI to install your public key on all the devices.

+for UDMPs and AirMax devices, you will need to do it by hand.  *ssh-copy-id* helps there, esp. on the UDMP since those will embarrasingly wipe all your keys at every firmware update and reboot (seriously UBNT):

+	sudo -u zabbix ssh-copy-id -i <path_to_your_privateKey> yourUserName@oneOfYouUnifiDevicesIP

+(I have a slightly more sophisticated script to do this at https://github.com/patricegautier/certRenewalScripts/blob/master/updatePublicKey.sh)

-Permissions can get in the way so check that your zabbix server can actually get the SSH access with:
+3/ So now check that your zabbix server can actually get in with SSH with:

-	sudo -u zabbix ssh -i my-key-pair yourUserName@oneOfYouUnifiDevicesIP
+	sudo -u zabbix ssh -i <fullPathToYourPrivateKey> yourUserName@oneOfYouUnifiDevicesIP

 If you are set up correctly that should get you in without asking for a password